How to install a Contact Form 7 form on my WordPress site?

 Follow these instructions to install the Contact Form 7 form on your web page

 1. Open the WordPress admin view under Plugins – Installed Plugins.
-Click "Add new".
+Click “Add New”.

 6. Next, either add a new page or click on the title of an existing page.
-In page editing mode, click the plus sign in the upper left corner to add a block.
-Type "short" in the search box.
+In page editing mode, click the plus sign in the top left corner to add a block.
+Type “short” in the search box.

 Everything is ready.
 Your contact form will now send you contact requests entered via your form on your site.
 Your site's e-mail must of course be set up correctly.
 Try out your form and if you do not receive the message entered through the form to your admin email, there may be a problem with the email settings.
 In this case, you should test the emailing by trying to reset your own password.
 If you do not receive a message for resetting the password, your email settings need to be fixed.
 However, if you can receive a password reset message, there likely is a problem with your form.